phalcon-app/phalcon.app/projects/workeapp.md

 This app give you the tools to easily know the intensity of your workout and you will know if you are improving or not.

 ## Changelist
+### 1.1.1 - 23 feb, 20
+- 🇪🇸 The app it's now fully translated into Spanish.
+- 📝 You can edit exercises with a long press.
+- 📝 The same with every lift.
+- 🐛 Fix some small errors that only I can see.

 ### 1.0.0 - 17 feb, 20
 - 🆕 Android first release.